 The broadness of the resilience concept is implicit in its various definitions and can be perceived from the keywords mentioned in Table 3.1.
 Hence, resilience parameters or inferable criteria must be able to capture a great diversity of system features (Hollnagel, 2011a).
-Hollnagel et al (2006) and Jackson (2010) provide ample descriptions for resilience characteristics based on recognisable system aspects of system performance.
+Hollnagel et al (2006) and Jackson (2010) provide ample descriptions for resilience characteristics based on recognisable system performance aspects.
 In particular, Wreathall (2006) summarises characteristics for what could be considered a resilient system, and Hale & Heijer, (2006b) and Hale et al (2006) discuss possible topics for measuring and auditing resilience.
-These are shown in Table 4.1Error!
-Reference source not found. as characteristics for resilient and non resilient systems.
+These are shown in Table 4.1 as characteristics for resilient and non-resilient systems.